 Hours 1.5 to 4: Beach, swim, snorkel.
 Find a free public spot.
 Every beach in Aruba is public, including the stretches in front of the resorts.
 Walk to the water, get in, and float in the calmest, clearest turquoise water in the Caribbean for two and a half hours.
 If you want to snorkel, get the taxi to drop you at Boca Catalina or Arashi Beach instead.
 Both are slightly further north and have far better shore snorkeling than Eagle.
 Bring your own mask and fins from the ship if you can; rentals at the beach are scattered and sometimes overpriced.

-**Hours 4 to 5: Lunch at a local spot.** This is where most cruise passengers blow it by going back to the ship buffet.
+Hours 4 to 5: Lunch at a local spot.
+This is where most cruise passengers blow it by going back to the ship buffet.
 Do not do this.
 Take a $15 taxi to Zeerovers in Savaneta.
 It is a casual fish shack on the south side of the island where the local fishermen bring their morning catch and the staff fries it to order.
 You pay by the pound, you eat outside on wooden tables overlooking the harbor, and you spend about $15 to $20 per person on what will be the best lunch of your entire cruise.
 Cash only.
 Closed Monday and Tuesday.
 Check the ship calendar before you commit.
-If Zeerovers is closed, your backup is Eduardo's Beach Shack on Eagle Beach for the best acai bowls and fish tacos on the island.
+If Zeerovers is closed, your backup is Eduardo's Beach Shack on the Playa Linda boardwalk for the best acai bowls and fish tacos on the island.

 Hours 5 to 6: Downtown Oranjestad and shopping.
 Taxi back to the cruise terminal area.
 Walk the colorful streets of Oranjestad, visit Fort Zoutman (the oldest building on the island), browse Royal Plaza Mall for duty-free shopping, and pick up a few souvenirs from the local craft vendors near the Renaissance Marketplace.
 If you have an extra 30 minutes, the Renaissance Aruba Resort has its own private island where you can theoretically walk through the lobby and grab a quick water taxi to see the famous Renaissance flamingos.
 But day passes are limited and not always available, so do not count on it.